Vinyl Windows and Doors

 In order to specify the correct product, we need to know the application in order to specify the correct product for your application.
 Once we know know the application that the job, then we can run the specifications across our sales engineering staff and get the right window for your specific application.

-the 5610, the 5665 and the 5680 Series windows?
+What's the difference between the 5610, the 5665 and the 5680 Series windows?

 The 5610 has a flush mounted latch on the top and bottom sash.
 The 5665 has a surface mounting latch on the bottom sash and a flush mounted latch on the top sash.
 The 5680 has an even stronger surface mounted latch than the 5665 to withstand the high impact loads.